shaymajb/social-media-addiction-prediction/README.md

-#  Social Media Addiction Prediction
+#  Digital Wellbeing Risk Assessment

 > An end-to-end Machine Learning project that predicts social media addiction risk level and explains the result — deployed as an interactive web application.